6 Tips for Effective Workplace Safety

 Prevent falling objects

 A cluttered workplace can lead to ergonomics issues and possible injuries because workers have less space to move.
-When an area is cluttered, you’re going to likely have a cut or laceration injury.
-You’re not going to have as much room to set up your workstation like you should and move around.
+When an area is cluttered, you’re likely going to have a cut or laceration injury.
+You’re not going to have as much room to set up your workstation as you should and move around.
 You’re going to be twisting your body rather than moving your whole body.
-The Ohio Bureau of Workers’ Compensation recommends that workers return tools and other materials to storage after using them, and dispose of materials that are no longer needed.
+The Ohio Bureau of Workers’ Compensation recommends that workers return tools and other materials to storage after using them and dispose of materials no longer needed.

-Keep aisles, stairways, emergency exits, electrical panels and doors clear of clutter, and purge untidy areas.
-Empty trash receptacles before they overflow.
+Keep aisles, stairways, emergency exits, electrical panels, doors clear of clutter, and purge untidy areas—empty trash receptacles before they overflow.